 The search volume for keywords is measured by the average number of times that that keyword is search in a month over the past 12 months.
 For competition, it differs for paid search campaigns in search engine marketing (SEM) and search engine optimization (SEO).
 For SEM, the researcher would look at the relative amount of advertisers competing for the same keywords and the cost-per-click (CPC).
 On the other hand, the SEO researcher would look at how many other results are targeting that keyword and if the other results are of high quality.
 Many tools will provide estimates for search volume and competition, but where do these keyword statistics come from?

-For Search Volume, AdWords Competition, CPC data, most of these tools get it in one of three ways.
+For Search Volume, Ads Competition, CPC data, most of these tools get it in one of three ways.

 A few tools and where they get their Search Volume and CPC data: